hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### Disable SSO, unlink an account, or remove the configuration

 Select **Disable SSO login** to stop new SSO logins immediately and revoke every organization access session the connection has granted.
 This does not remove the saved configuration or linked accounts, and conventional Hexpm login remains available.
+It does not stop provisioning either: the provisioning token keeps working until you delete it under **Provisioning (SCIM)**.

 Organization administrators can unlink an account from the **Linked accounts** section, which also ends that member's current organization access.
 Removing a member from the organization does the same and removes the SSO link.
 If the person is added again later, they must link again.